Bahrain holds elections with ban on opposition groups

 Some opposition figures hope the outcry over the murder of prominent Saudi journalist Jamal Khashoggi in Riyadh’s consulate in Istanbul last month could help strengthen more moderate voices in the region, including members of Bahrain’s royal family who are open to dialogue with the opposition.

-Reporting by Aziz El Yaakoubi and Nafisa Eltahir; Editing by Michael Georgy and Ghaida Ghantous
+Reporting by Aziz El Yaakoubi and Nafisa Eltahir; Editing by Michael Georgy, Ghaida Ghantous and Clelia Oziel